-Requirements Credits I. Program Prerequisites Program prerequisites vary by type of Associate in Science degree, and are not required for the non-major-specific version of the degree.
-Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific courses and credit minimums required for major- Number varies specific pathways within the degree.
-II.
-Required Courses Number varies III.
-Restricted Electives.
-Restricted electives vary by type of Associate in Arts degree, and are not required for the non-major-specific version of the degree.
-Refer to the Program (Degree) Search at curriculum.maricopa.edu for specific courses and credit minimums required for major-specific pathways within the degree.
-Number varies IV.
-Arizona General Education Curriculum-Science (AGEC-S) up to 56 in the semester it is taken.
-1. First-Year Composition [FYC] Mathematical Applications [MA] 4-5 4.
-Humanities, Arts and Design [HU] For the AGEC-S, a single course with both [HU] and [L] designations may satisfy both Areas.
-Note that some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area(s).
+A reas designations and can be used to satisfy [C] [C] and (or [H] requirement(s) as well as Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area(s).
 (AGEC designations are subject to change.
 See AGEC matrix for each course's value(s) in the semester it is taken.)
-6 5.
-Social-Behavioral Sciences [SB] For the AGEC-S, a single course with both [SB] and [L] designations may satisfy both Areas.
+5. Social-Behavioral Sciences [SB] For the AGEC-S, a single course with both [SB] and [L] designations may satisfy both Areas.
 Note that some of these courses also have Awareness Areas designations and can be used to satisfy [C], [G] and/or [H] requirement(s) as well as their respective Core Area(s).
-6

 (AGEC designations are subject to change.
 See AGEC matrix for each course's value(s) in the semester it is taken.)
-6. Natural Sciences [SQ/SG] 8 [(CHM150 or CHM151) & CHM151LL] or CHM150AA or CHM151AA General Chemistry I AND [CHM152 & CHM152LL] or CHM152AA General Chemistry II OR PHY115 or PHY121 University Physics I AND PHY116 or PHY131 University Physics II OR BIO181 & BIO182 General Biology (Majors) I and II 7.
-Subject Options - Math/Science Refer to transfer resources, including academic advisement and transfer guides, to select six (6)-ten (10) additional math and/or science credits that meet requirements for selected major.
-6-10 Select Mathematics course(s) [MAT] above Calculus I and/or Computer Science course(s) [CSC] and/or Science courses from the following disciplines: Astronomy, Biology, Botany, Chemistry, Engineering, Environmental Science, Geology, Physical Geography, Physics, Zoology (MCCCD prefixes AST, BIO (except BIO174), CHM, ECE, EEE, ENV, GLG, GPH, and/or PHY) B. Awareness Areas Some courses may be used to satisfy both a Core Area and one or more Awareness Area(s).
+6. Natural Sciences [SQ/SG] Students must complete eight (8) credits of General Chemistry, University Physics or General Biology for Majors.
+Consult specific requirements of university transfer major for guidance. [(CHM150 or CHM151) & CHM151LL] or CHM150AA or CHM151AA General Chemistry I AND [CHM152 & CHM152LL] or CHM152AA General Chemistry II OR PHY115 or PHY121 University Physics I AND PHY116 or PHY131 University Physics II OR BIO181 or BIO181XT General Biology (Majors) I AND BIO182 or BIO182XT General Biology (Majors) II 7.
+Subject Options - Math/Science Refer to transfer resources, including academic advisement and transfer guides, to select six (6)-ten (10) additional math and/or science credits that meet requirements for selected major • Select Mathematics course(s) [MAT] above Calculus I and/or Computer Science course(s) [CSC] and/or Science courses from the following disciplines: Astronomy, Biology, Botany, Chemistry, Engineering, Environmental Science, Geology, Physical Geography, Physics, Zoology (MCCCD prefixes AST, BIO (except BIO174), CHM, ECE, EEE, ENV, GLG, GPH, and/orPHY) B. Awareness Areas0-6 ) Some courses may be used to satisfy both a Core Area and one or more Awareness Area(s).
 (See AGEC matrix for current course values.)
-1. Cultural Diversity in the United States [C] 0-6 (0-3) (0-3) V. MCCCD Additional Requirements As noted below, courses in this area may be used to satisfy both an MCCCD requirement (0-3) 0-6 and an AGEC-S Core Area requirement.
-A. Oral Communication (0-3) CRE101 [L] Critical Reading OR equivalent as indicated by assessment 0.20 VI.
-General Electives Select courses 100-level or higher if needed to complete a minimum of 60 semester credits but no more than a total of 64 semester credits, which is the maximum number of credits accepted toward most degree programs at Arizona's public universities.
-Ideally, students should select courses that meet requirements for their major/area of interest and transfer institution.
-See General Associate Degree Academic Policies for further details, limitations, and guidelines.
-0-28
+1. Cultural Diversity in the United States [C]0- 2.
+Global Awareness [G] OR Historical Awareness [H].
+V. MCCCD Additional Requirements0- 6 As noted below, courses in this area may be used to satisfy both an MCCCD requirement and an AGEC-S Core Area requirement.
+A. Oral Communication .3 COM100 [SB] Introduction to Human Communication OR COM110 [SB] Interpersonal Communication OR COM225 [L] Public Speaking OR COM230[SB]SmallGroupCommunication(3 credits)OR COM100AA & COM100AB & COM100AC [SB] (3 credits) OR